Beatrix Potter's Favourite Countryside Preview

 Esthwaite Water

-Esthwaite Water is one of the quieter and less crowded lakes in the Lake District, yet it holds a special charm and character of its own.
-It is the eleventh longest lake in the region, measuring around 1.5 miles (2.4 km) in length, about 0.5 miles (800 m) in width, and reaching a depth of approximately 80 feet (24 metres).
-Its relatively modest size and sheltered position give it a peaceful, intimate atmosphere compared to larger lakes nearby.
+Esthwaite Water is one of the quieter and less crowded lakes in the District, yet it holds a special charm and character of its own.
+It is the eleventh longest lake in the region, measuring around 1.5 miles long and half a mile in width, with a depth of approximately 80 feet.

-The lake is particularly well known for its rich wildlife and tranquil setting.
+The lake is particularly well known for its rich wildlife.
 At the southern end, areas of still water are often covered with lily pads, creating a calm and picturesque scene.
 These lily-covered waters are famously associated with Jeremy Fisher, a character created by Beatrix Potter, who imagined him living among the reeds and lilies.
 Visitors may also think of Jemima Puddle-Duck, another of Potter’s creations, as they explore the area.

 Hill Top Farm